Figuring the best for you: Mobile Apps vs Mobile Websites

-Certainly, the number of mobile-only users have much exceeded the desktop-only user.
+Certainly, the number of mobile-phone users have much exceeded in the past few years.
 You can hardly find a person using only the desktop for browsing online but almost everyone around with mobile phones is using it for browsing.
 The companies are completely aware of the fact that they have to incorporate a mobile strategy.
 Consequently, they are reviewing their strategies.
-However, the major question that they have been struggling is whether they should go with a mobile application or a mobile website.
+However, the major question that they have been struggling is which one is better in mobile apps vs. mobile websites.

 Every step in the life of your business has challenges and require deep inspection but depending on the set conditions it is never too difficult to finding the best for your business.
 Similar is the case with mobile applications.
 Just consider a few factors and you can easily figure out the best conveyance to target your mobile phone users.